Bamboo Steamer Substitute

-Bamboo steamers originate from China and are still a major part of the country’s cuisine.
+Bamboo steamers originate from China and are still a major part of that country’s cuisine.

 However, their influence has spread globally, making it an essential item in almost every kitchen.

-It is then placed in a wok with water and boiled to boil; ensuring steam goes the steamer and cook any food placed in the layered baskets.
+It is then placed in a wok or pot or sauce pan with water.
+The water is boiled and the resulting steam rises through the steamer, cooking any food in the layered baskets.

-An electric food steamer can quickly replace a bamboo steamer if you still haven’t bought this traditional kitchen item.
+An electric food steamer can be used as a bamboo steamer substitute.

-The best thing is that this steamer comes with advanced features that allow other cooking operations such as a rice cooker, yogurt cooker or slow cooker.
+The best thing is that this steamer comes with advanced features that allow other cooking operations such as being used as a rice cooker, yogurt cooker and slow cooker.

 You can also control the temperature and time it will take to steam your food.

-All you have to do is fill the gadget with all ingredients before connecting to a power outlet and switching it on.
+All you have to do is fill the electric steamer with all ingredients before connecting to a power outlet, switch it on and follow the directions.

 This one is a homemade steamer and comes in handy as long as you know how to make and use one.